 Although private hospitals offer better treatment than public hospitals, expats may still face some challenges.
 While English-speaking doctors are more prevalent in the private healthcare sector, they can still be somewhat hard to find, especially in smaller towns and rural areas.
-Insurance companies should be able to recommend English-speaking doctors if there are any in the area.
-Otherwise, some medical insurance schemes include the services of a translator for doctors' visits.
+Insurance companies should be able to recommend English-speaking doctors if there are any available in the area.

-Private healthcare in Kazakhstan will still most likely not measure up to the standards that expats from America or Europe may be used to, but they are a definite step up from the country's public services.
+Private healthcare in Kazakhstan will still most likely not measure up to the standards that many expats may be used to, but they are a definite step up from the country's public services.
 For major operations or serious medical emergencies, expats are usually advised to utilise medical evacuation services to be airlifted to a nearby country for improved standards of medical treatment.

 Health insurance in Kazakhstan

 Kazakhstan is in the process of rolling out a law requiring mandatory monthly public health insurance contributions from both employer and employee.
 This is expected to improve the standard of public healthcare.
 Regardless, expats may wish to purchase additional coverage to access the private sector and its various associated benefits.